Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Kiwi slices

 You can use whatever fruit you like to top your bite-size pavlovas.
-We love fresh berries, but other fresh fruits make delicious additions as well.
+I love fresh berries, but other fresh fruits make delicious additions as well.

-This recipe is a perfect ending to a holiday meal.
-I love serving pavlovas when I entertain and make a slow-roasted prime rib or standing rib roast.
+Mini pavlovas are a perfect ending to a holiday meal.
+I love serving pavlova bites when I entertain for the holidays, especially after a gorgeous slow-roasted prime rib or standing rib roast.

 Mini Pavlova Recipe